City of Oxford Rowing Club

-City of Oxford Rowing Club is a rowing club on the River Thames based on Meadow Lane, Oxford, Oxfordshire.
+City of Oxford Rowing Club is a rowing club on the River Thames based on Meadow Lane, Donnington, Oxford, Oxfordshire.

 History

 The club was founded in 1968 following the amalgamation of two clubs; Neptune and Hannington.

+The club won ten events at the 2002 Oxford City Royal Regatta.

-The club have provided eight senior national champion crews.
+The club have provided nine senior national champion crews since 1988, with the most recent being at the 2025 British Rowing Club Championships.